Germany: Berlin locals vote to expropriate real estate giants | DW | 26.09.2021

 The referendum vote came after Germany's constitutional court overturned an attempt by left-leaning parties to impose a rent cap in the German capital

 With Berliners casting more votes in a day than the city ever had, there was chaos and delays at several polling stations.
-Some 34,000 helpers were working at over 2,250 polling stations across the city.
+About 34,000 helpers were working at more than 2,250 polling stations across the city.

-The results came after Berliners had a busy day at the polls as they had also been asked to vote in the nationwide Bundestag elections, the regional state level elections, and the local council elections.
+The results came after Berliners had a busy day at the polls as they had also been asked to vote in the nationwide Bundestag elections, the regional state-level elections and the district council elections.
 The city also decided to hold a marathon on the same day, adding to chaos at Berlin polling stations, which possibly added to delays in ballot-counting.

-The vote was the result of a grassroots campaign to "Expropriate Deutsche Wohnen and co."
-A successful vote would open the way for the Berlin Senate to devise a law that would allow for expropriation of real estate companies with over 3,000 housing units.
+The vote was the result of a grassroots campaign to "Expropriate Deutsche Wohnen and Co."
+A successful vote would open the way for the Berlin Senate to devise a law that would allow for expropriation of real estate companies with more than 3,000 housing units.
 Companies would be reimbursed for the properties at a rate "well below market value," according to the campaign.

-The vote came after German's constitutional court overturned a rent cap introduced in the capital city by its ruling left-leaning coalition.
-Housing and rental prices have been a major issue for Berlin residents due to the high prices.
+The vote came after German's constitutional court overturned a rent cap introduced in the capital city by the ruling left-leaning coalition.
+Housing and rental prices have been a major issue for Berlin residents because of high prices.

 "It isn't binding, but the next state legislature will have to debate it.
 As housing crisis puts pressure on renters, expect pressure to stay on pols to do something about it," tweeted DW reporter William Glucroft.

-The Deutsche Wohnen real estate giant owns around 113,000 housing units in Germany's capital.
+The Deutsche Wohnen real estate giant owns about 113,000 housing units in Germany's capital.
 It was the main target of the referendum campaign.
-But several other companies such as Vonovia, which is trying to buy out Deutsche Wohnen, and the Pears Group would also be affected by the expropriation legislation.
+But several other companies, such as Vonovia, which is trying to buy out Deutsche Wohnen, and the Pears Group would also be affected by the expropriation legislation.

-The referendum was also accompanied by debate over whether the proposed plan conforms with the German constitution, and any future legislation could face legal challenge.
+The referendum was also accompanied by debate about whether the proposed plan conforms to the German constitution, and any future legislation could face legal challenge.

-The capital city, with its population of around 3.6 million, is suffering from a housing crisis.
-The outgoing coalition of Greens, center-left SPD and the more radical Left party tried to bring in a temporary freeze on rent prices, but this was overturned by Germany's top court in April which declared such powers could only be enacted at the federal level, not by an individual German state.
+The capital city, with its population of about 3.6 million people, is suffering from a housing crisis.
+The outgoing coalition of Greens, center-left SPD and the more radical Left party tried to bring in a temporary freeze on rent prices, but this was overturned by Germany's top court in April, when judges declared that such powers could only be enacted at the federal level, not by an individual German state.